• Skip to primary navigation

 Instructions

-• Open the bag of noodles -- you'll notice a fishy odor, but don't worry, as this is easily removed by rinsing and boiling the noodles.
-Open the bag directly into a strainer and rinse with cold water.
-Then place the noodles in a small saucepan and add enough water to cover them.
-Bring the water to a boil, and then reduce it to a simmer.
-Simmer the noodles for 15 minutes.
-Then drain, return them to the pan, cover and set aside.
-(The boiling step isn't imperative, but I prefer it -- rinsing is essential!)
+• Prepare the noodles.
+Open the bag of noodles -- you'll notice a fishy odor, which is normal and is easily removed by rinsing and boiling.
+Pour the noodles into a colander and rinse them with cold water.
+Then add them to a saucepan and add enough water to cover them.
+Bring the water to a boil, and then reduce the heat to low and simmer for 15 minutes.
+Drain, rinse, and return them to the saucepan.

-• Coat a medium-sized sauté pan with the oil and place it over medium heat.
+• Make the stir-fry.
+Lightly coat a medium-sized sauté pan with the oil and place it over medium heat.
 Add the carrots, pea sprouts, garlic and ginger and stir to combine.
 Sauté until the carrots are tender, about 5 minutes.

-• Add the scallions, chicken and cilantro.
-Stir to combine and turn off the heat.
+Add the cilantro, chicken scallions and sesame seeds.
+Stir, cook for about 30 seconds, and turn off the heat.

 Keywords healthy dinner recipe, best gluten-free noodle recipes